samuelbarrett1234/atp/Docs/search_settings_format.md

 ### Iterative Deepening Solver

-The iterative deepening solver is specified using the `IterativeDeepeningSolver` type, and has two parameters `max-depth` and `starting-depth` which govern the depth to which it searches to.
-Here is a partial example of an iterative deepening solver settings file:
+The iterative deepening solver is specified using the `IterativeDeepeningSolver` type, and has several parameters which govern the depth to which it searches to, amongst other things.
+Here is a (partial) example of an iterative deepening solver settings file:

 ```
 {
-	"name" : "Iterative-Deepening Solver",
+	"name" : "Iterative-Deepening Solver (you can change this)",
 	...
 	"solver" : {
 		"type" : "IterativeDeepeningSolver",
 		"max-depth" : 5,
 		"starting-depth" : 3,
+		"width-limit" : 50,
+		"width-limit-start-depth" : 2,
 		"no-repeats" : true,
 		"randomised" : true
 	},